ICN Client Architecture: Passport, Keyring, Position, Receipt

 └── Submit application to chosen coop

-└── Include verification credentials
+└── Passport presents verification credentials

 5. ORG APPROVES (per their governance)

-└── Membership credential issued
+└── Membership credential issued to the passport

 └── Account created in org's ledger